 An operating system is more than its interface and collected applications–its underlying technologies often determine how usable it is.
 With Jaguar, Apple introduces several intriguing technologies that promise to take the Mac in new directions.

-For years, Mac OS has had a repository of preferences that allows every Internet-using program on your Mac to have a common frame of reference.
+Address Book: For years, Mac OS has had a repository of preferences that allows every Internet-using program on your Mac to have a common frame of reference.
 For example, if you change your e-mail address in your Internet preferences, every program knows about it.
 With Jaguar, Apple has applied that concept to something a little more touchy-feely than TCP/IP settings: human beings.

 The home of Apple’s new shared database of information about people is Address Book, a mostly useless program in previous versions of OS X. Now Address Book information is accessible by any program that has been modified to support this new system.
 Your e-mail program can use the Address Book database to store e-mail addresses; Apple’s iChat instant-messaging program can store screen names; a contact manager can add addresses and other information.